-Today businesses across all industries are viewing cloud computing as a key enabler of business transformation.
-Organizations are moving towards cloud migration to improve customer engagement, forge a new partnership, save cost, and get a competitive edge.
-However, migrating apps to the cloud is a complex process that requires careful planning and execution.
+Today businesses across all industries are viewing Cloud computing as a key enabler of business transformation.
+Organizations are moving towards different types of Cloud migration to improve customer engagement, forge a new partnership, save cost, and get a competitive edge.
+However, migration to Cloud computing is a complex process that requires careful planning and execution.

 - According to International Data Corporation (IDC), the IaaS market has already reached $56.6 billion and will grow to $127 billion by 2018.

 4 Key Considerations for Cloud Migration That You Need to Take in Account

 1. Migration Strategy

 A Cloud computing migration strategy must begin with a thorough assessment, research, analysis, and collaboration with all the departments to determine which applications and workloads can streamline business operations and enhance office productivity.
 A solid migration strategy defines the current state and further establishes the benefits of migration to Cloud computing to not only reduce costs but also deliver meaningful business value.